harvard-edtech/edtech-guide/ComprehensiveGuide.md

 ## Classes

 Ask yourself: should this code be a helper function or a class?
 One rule of thumb is that if code will only be instantiated once, it's probably best as a helper function.
+Also, if it doesn't have to maintain its own context (it's mostly data, maybe a couple helper functions that do not refer to "this") it could probably just be a type.

 All variables in the class must be defined at the top of the class (all `this.xyz` variable).